sudomateo/website/content/posts/running-jujutsu-with-claude-code-hooks/index.md

 * `Notification`
 * `Stop`

-Each hook event JSON data to your hook that can either be parsed and used or ignored entirely.
+Each hook event passes JSON data to your hook that can either be parsed and used or ignored entirely.
 Additionally, Claude Code respects certain exit codes and data received on standard output or standard error.
-You can read the documentation for all these details though.
+You can read the documentation for all those details.
 You're a professional.

 ## Creating a Hook